openapiby/www.openapi.by/README.md

 ### Who we are

-See `humans.txt` and join to help us held the party.
+See `humans.txt` and send PR to join the party.